olemb/launchbox/README.rst

 Launchbox
 =========

-Command Launcher with tab completion and full shell commands.
+Command launcher with tab completion and full shell commands

-Launchbox opens a text box in the center of the screen where you can type a command line which will be run when you press return.
+Launchbox opens a text box in the center of the screen where you can type a command line which will be run in your shell.
 Tab and shift-tab can be used to cycle through tab completions.

 Launchbox looks for the enviromnent variable ``$SHELL``.
 If this is not found it will use ``/bin/bash``.
 It traverses the shell's